thekillacodar/Sparo_Exam-Sync/RENDER_DEPLOYMENT.md

 ## 🔧 Configuration

-### Database Setup on Render
+### Database Setup on Render (Free Tier)

-The SQLite database will be stored in a persistent disk at:
+The SQLite database will be stored in the application directory:
 ```
-/opt/render/project/src/backend/data/exam-sync.db
+./data/exam-sync.db
 ```

+**Note**: On free tier, the database will be reset when the service restarts.
+For persistent data, consider upgrading to a paid plan.

 ### CORS Configuration